gbrembati/terraform-cloudguard-gke/3-aws-onboarding/README.md

 # Check Point AWS CloudFormation Onboarding
 This Terraform project is intended to be used to onboard an AWS Public Cloud Account in CloudGuard CSPM.
 In this folder you can find the CloudFormation Templates JSON files, and the direct link to launch them in your system.
-The IAM Policies created are the public Check Point Policies [dome9 / policies](https://github.com/dome9/policies/tree/master/AWS)
+The IAM Policies that will be created are the public Check Point Policies [dome9 / policies](https://github.com/dome9/policies/tree/master/AWS)

 ## How to start?
 As first you will need to have a CloudGuard CSPM account, if you dont have it, you can create one with this links: